MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

     > [!NOTE]
     > The **Get Started** button is available only for Azure Stack HCI, version 22H2 with the May 2023 cumulative update or later installed and only after the managed identity is enabled.
 Otherwise, this button is disabled.

-1. On the **Insights configuration** page, select an existing [data collection rule (DCR)](#data-collection-rules) from the **Data collection rule** dropdown.
-The DCR specifies the data to collect and the workspace to use.
+1. On the **Insights configuration** page, select an existing DCR from the **Data collection rule** dropdown.
+The DCR specifies the event logs and performance counters that need to be collected and stores it in a Log Analytics workspace.
 Insights creates a default DCR if one doesn't already exist.
 Only the DCRs that are enabled for Insights are included.

    :::image type="content" source="media/monitor-hci-single/data-collection-rule.png" alt-text="Screenshot showing the Insights configuration window." lightbox="media/monitor-hci-single/data-collection-rule.png":::